 - Provides direct organic matter that benthic feeders eat.

-Nile tilapia (Oreochromis niloticus) — the standard Philippine cultured tilapia — is a filter feeder for the first 60-80 days of its grow-out.
-It strains plankton and detritus from the water.
-Fed properly by a fertilized pond, a fingerling can grow to 80-100 grams on plankton alone, with minimal supplemental feed.
+Nile tilapia (Oreochromis niloticus), the standard Philippine cultured species, feeds heavily on plankton and detritus for the first 60-80 days of grow-out.
+It strains them straight from the water column.
+In a well-fertilized pond a fingerling can reach 80-100 grams on plankton alone, with only minimal supplemental feed.

 After 80-100 grams, tilapia shift toward needing more protein than plankton can supply, and commercial pelleted feed (or alternative grain-based feed) becomes necessary to push them to market size of 200-300 grams.